 - While the venom from a cottonmouth is rarely fatal, it can cause temporary or permanent muscle damage.
 Sometimes, people lose an extremity because of the damage caused.

 Contrary to popular belief, water moccasins and cottonmouth

 snakes are not different types of snakes.

 It’s often thought that water moccasins are harmless, non-venomous creatures, and cottonmouths are more dangerous and venomous.
-In reality, both terms refer to the same species, Agkistrodon piscivorus, which is the only venomous water snake in North America.
+In reality, both terms refer to the same species, Agkistrodon piscivorus—the only venomous semi-aquatic snakes in North America.
 Read on to find out more about cottonmouth snakes, also known as water moccasins, including how to identify them and where they are located.